MartinRovang/nnUNet_MedSeg/documentation/dataset_format.md

 ## 2. Prediction Dataset Structure:

-For predictions, simply copy the image directly into the `input_nnUNet_predict` directory.
+For predictions, simply copy the image with this name `001_0000.nii.gz` directly into the `input_nnUNet_predict` directory.

 Ensure you follow this format to be able to run the script and nnUNet correctly.